GrokkingGrok/robotorq-reserve-system/README.md

 ## What is RoboTorq?

 A deterministic, physics-backed reserve currency generated from cryptographically verified robotic labor, without blockchain mining or speculative inflation.
-Minted and traded digitally initially, RoboTorq Bearer Bonds can be redeemed physically from any 3D printer.
+Minted and traded digitally initially, the design also allows for RoboTorq Bearer Bonds to be redeemed physically from any 3D printer, at home, or stamped and sold *en masse*, all backed by on-grid, in-vault certificates on a distributed proof ledger.

 ---

 ## Executive TL;DR
-- Not a cryptocurrency: no mining, no gas, no chain bloat.
+- Not a "cryptocurrency": no blockchain → no mining → no chain bloat.
-- 1 RoboTorq = 1 kWh x 1 token/second = 1 *thermodynamically ideal* hour of cryptographically proven robotic labor (imagine an economic Carnot Heat Engine in modern robotic form)
+- 1 RoboTorq = Energy × Bonded Token Throughput (a cross-product)
+- Specifically, every joule is mapped to a Bonded Token as each are consumed.
+- Value emerges from both how much work is done and how efficiently it flows into the system.
 - Proof chain compresses raw token x energy "ore" data → ingots → certificates.
 - Demurrage (hoarding fee) drives circulation + funds new robotic labor to make new currency.
 - One command to run: `docker compose up -d`.

-- Everything merklized & signed at multiple layers.
+## Abstract

-The RoboTorq Reserve System circulates a hard currency in a closed-loop economy.
+The RoboTorq Reserve System circulates a certificate-backed currency in a closed-loop economy.
 The self-regulating system is designed such that the collateral can, mathematically speaking, never run dry... but only so long as people choose to keep using it.

 How?
-Every atomic investment in robotic labor creates more RoboTorq, bounded by the laws of physics.
-The closed loop design + contract approval vault check + demurrage ensures the `StakeVault` never accepts a contract it can't fund.
+Every atomic investment in robotic labor, the collecitvely paid `RoboStake`, serves as the value basis for minting more RoboTorq, bounded by the laws of physics and smart contracts.
+The closed loop design + contract approval vault check + demurrage ensures the distributed `StakeVault` never accepts a contract it can't fund.

+The RoboTorq Reserve System isn't a government.
+It doesn't have to go into debt to pay a UBI.
+It simply accepts whatever growth stimulus we choose to give it, that it and we can already afford, and pays UBD based on that input.

+Long-term financing is achieved with collateralized, vaulted savings tied to UBD pledges.

 ---